 Mask R-CNN remains one of the best solutions for instance segmentation.
 At Apriorit, we have applied this neural network architecture and our image processing skills to solve many complex tasks, including the processing of medical image data and medical microscopic data.
 We’ve also developed a plugin for improving the performance of this neural network model up to ten times thanks to the use of NVIDIA TensorRT technology.

-Fully convolutional network
+Fully convolutional networks

 The concept of a fully convolutional network (FCN) was first offered by a team of researchers from the University of Berkeley.
 The main difference between a CNN and FCN is that the latter has a convolutional layer instead of a regular fully connected layer.
 As a result, FCNs are able to manage different input sizes.
 Also, FCNs use downsampling (striped convolution) and upsampling (transposed convolution) to make convolution operations less computationally expensive.

-U-Net is a convolutional neural network that allows for fast and precise image segmentation.
+U-Net is a fully convolutional neural network that allows for fast and precise image segmentation.
 In contrast to other neural networks on our list, U-Net was designed specifically for biomedical image segmentation.
-Therefore, it comes as no surprise that U-Net is believed to be superior to Mask R-CNN especially in such complex tasks as medical image processing.
+Therefore, it comes as no surprise that U-Net is believed to be superior to Mask R-CNN, especially in such complex tasks as medical image processing.

 U-Net has a U-shaped architecture and has more feature channels in its upsampling part.
 As a result, the network propagates context information to higher-resolution layers, thus creating a more or less symmetric expansive path to its contracting part.